ZackWilde27/VulkanGameEngine/README.md

 Here's some comparison shots

-*All of the levels are from other games, I already did enough 3D modelling at my day job so I went the easy route, which means they aren't the best showcases of what's possible with the engine*
+*All of the levels are from other games, I already did plenty of 3D modelling at my day job so I went the easy route this time, which means they aren't the best showcases of what's possible with the engine*

 ### Unreal Engine vs My Engine
 <img width="1469" height="865" alt="Screenshot 2025-07-18 175314_7" src="https://github.com/user-attachments/assets/e75272a4-32f4-449f-a252-59b08f074ee0" />